 Most other people with low back or neck pain, numbness, or even mild weakness are often first treated without surgery.
 Often, many of the symptoms of low back pain caused by a herniated disc get better or disappear over time, without surgery.

-When the soft, gelatinous central portion of an intervertebral disk is forced through a weakened part of a disk, it is called a slipped disk.
-Most slipped disks (herniated disks) take place in the lumbar area of the spine.
-Slipped disks are one of the most common causes of lower back pain.
+When the soft, gelatinous central portion of an intervertebral disk is forced through a weakened part of a disk, it is called a herniated disk.
+Most herniated disks take place in the lumbar area of the spine.
+Herniated disks are one of the most common causes of lower back pain.
 The mainstay of treatment is an initial period of rest with pain and anti-inflammatory medications followed by physical therapy.
 If pain and symptoms persist, surgery to remove the herniated portion of the intervertebral disk may be needed.

 Other, less invasive procedures are available, including endoscopic diskectomy, percutaneous diskectomy (PAD), and laser diskectomy.
 The long-term benefits of these procedures are unknown, however.
 There is no evidence that any of these less-invasive procedures are as effective as the standard microdiskectomy.

-Complications and Outlook.
 Most people achieve pain relief and can move better after microdiskectomy.
 Numbness and tingling should get better or disappear.
-Your pain, numbness, or weakness may NOT get better or go away if the disk damaged your nerve before surgery.
+Your pain, numbness, or weakness may not get better or go away if the disk damaged your nerve before surgery.

 Scar tissue is a potential problem, since it can cause persistent low back pain afterward.
 Other complications of spinal surgery can include nerve and muscle damage, infection, and the need for another operation.

 Laminectomy is frequently done to treat spinal stenosis.
-You and your doctor can decide when you need to have surgery for your condition.
 Spinal stenosis symptoms often become worse over time, but this may happen very slowly.
 Surgery may help when your symptoms become more severe and interfere with your daily life or job.

 Laminectomy for spinal stenosis will often provide full or partial relief of symptoms for many patients, but it is not always successful.